tokorv/Matica/README.md

 # Matica
-A C++ Mathematics Library for cool kids.
+A basic and easy to use C++ Data Structures library.